Challenges in Restructuring Community-based Moderation: Methods

-Within the language-specific Wikipedia editions and Meta-Wiki, our pages are drawn from several different areas in the platforms, called ``namespaces.''
+Within language-specific Wikipedia editions and Meta-Wiki, our corpus is drawn from several different areas on each wiki called ``namespaces.''
+The software used to run these wikis (\textit{MediaWiki}) uses the concept of namespaces to separate different types of pages.
+Namespaces are indicated in the page name itself by the inclusion of reserved words that are recognized by the MediaWiki software.
 In our case, these include the \textit{Talk}, \textit{Project}, \textit{Project Talk}, and \textit{Special} namespaces.
-The software used to run these wikis (\textit{Mediawiki}) uses the concept of namespaces to separate different types of pages.
-Namespaces are indicated in the page name itself by the inclusion of reserved words that are recognized by the MediaWiki software.
 Wikipedia articles, for example, are in the ``Article'' namespace, indicated by the absence of a reserved word.
-Discussion pages are in the ``Talk'' namespace, indicated by prefixing the article name with ``Talk:''.
+Discussion pages are in the ``Talk'' namespace, indicated by prefixing the article name with ``Talk'':.
 For example, the encyclopedia article about CSCW is simply called ``Computer-supported cooperative work'', while the discussion page about the article is prefixed with ``Talk:''.
 The ``Project'' namespace is typically named with the name of the project itself.
-So, on English Wikipedia, it is named ``Wikipedia,'', but on Meta-Wiki, it is named ``Meta''.
-On English Wikipedia, the project namespace is described as ``administration pages with information or discussion about Wikipedia.''
-One special project page of interest is a wiki-wide discussion forum that is called the ``Village Pump'' on English Wikipedia, but that has different names in other communities.
+One Project page of interest is a wiki-wide discussion forum called the ``Village Pump'' on English Wikipedia (similar forums under different names exist in other language communities).
 The ``Special'' namespace includes ``pages generated by the software on demand for special purposes, usually related to project maintenance.''
-Last but not least, Phabricator is a ticket-tracking style collaboration platform open to all Wikimedia contributors.
-It is used to open tickets requesting action from WMF staff and other developers on software or technical administration tasks.